Cim i Tomba is a popular fish soup that you can find in the seaside village of Tossa de Mar on the in Costa Brava in Catalunya, on the coast of Spain.

 - Add fish filets and simmer for an additional 5-8 minutes until fish is cooked through.

-- Add aioli and stir gently to mix.
+- Mix together the mayonnaise and garlic.
+Add it to the fish stew and stir gently to mix.
 Simmer for an additional 3-4 minutes to incorporate the aioli.

 Serving Size:1 bowl

 Amount Per Serving:Calories: 538Total Fat: 29gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 18gCholesterol: 146mgSodium: 835mgCarbohydrates: 20gFiber: 3gSugar: 3gProtein: 48g